How long will my super last in retirement?

 - Salary sacrifice

-A great way to grow your super balance is to salary sacrifice.
+Another way to help grow your super balance is to salary sacrifice.
 This means a portion of your pre-tax salary goes directly to your super account.
 Salary sacrifice benefits could also have potential tax benefits, all while contributing to your super.
+Salary sacrifice isn’t for everyone, so it’s important to learn if it’s a suitable option for you.
+Find out more by downloading the Personal Contributions Guide (pdf).

 - Review your investment strategy